 One craft supply that’s fun to stockpile is buttons.
 Buttons come in so many interesting sizes, shapes, and colors.
 Kids can string them into necklaces or bracelets or glue them onto paper to create colorful mosaics.
 Check our big list of button activities and crafts for even more ideas.

 7. Try directed drawing.

 Give kids who like to draw a step-by-step tutorial, and you’ll be amazed at how focused they become.
-Search YouTube for directed drawing, and you’ll find short videos that teach everything from dolphins and fairies to turtles and more.
-In addition, check your school library for learn-to-draw books—usually some of the most popular check-outs in their inventory.
+Check out our list of 25 free directed drawing activities!
+Also, visit your school library for learn-to-draw books—usually some of the most popular check-outs in their inventory.

 8. Make collages.